WE WANT TO DO BUSINESS WITH YOU.

 Formal bids are unsealed and opened publicly by the Purchasing Representative on the date and immediately after the Bid Close Date and time specified in the bid document.
-Award of a contract resulting from a formal bid invitation is made by the Fiscal Affairs Committee or its designee as formalized by resolution.
+Award of a contract resulting from a formal bid invitation is made by the Chief Financial Officer or its designee as formalized by resolution.

 State of Nevada Emerging Small Business (ESB) Program

 The State of Nevada’s local Emerging Small Business (ESB) program was created by Assembly Bill 294 in the 2013 Legislative Session and became effective on January 1, 2014.
 The program is designed to encourage the development and growth of small businesses in Nevada.
 The program seeks to assist small businesses in obtaining work with state and local government agencies through identifying small businesses that want to contract with governments.
 Nevada businesses interested in doing business with the State of Nevada Purchasing Division, State of Nevada Public Works Division and/or local governments in Nevada (specifically Clark and Washoe Counties) are encouraged to apply.
 If a business would like to apply for certification as a local ESB, it should submit a complete application to the State of Nevada Governor’s Office of Economic Development (GOED) via the following link: http://www.diversifynevada.com/esb.